Drew Seeley: 2011–present: The Resolution, films, television, and live performances

 On June 12, 2011, Seeley was reported to have joined the CW's hit teen drama series 90210, but Entertainment Weekly later reported that he dropped the role due to a conflict with his schedule.
 In March 2012, I Kissed a Vampire was released, in which Seeley stars alongside Lucas Grabeel and Adrian Slade.
 In June 2012, he co-starred in the Lifetime movie, "Talhotblond", playing young "Tommy".
 Seeley has also released music videos for his song "Beautiful", and most recently "Into The Fire".
 Drew recorded a song for the third Shake It Up soundtrack Shake It Up: I Love Dance, called "I Do".
 It featured on Walmart-exclusive editions as a bonus track.
 The song was also featured in the Shake It Up season 3 episode, "I Do It Up".

 In 2013, Seeley began filming his role in a new film, Elixir, which was renamed Lovestruck: The Musical on ABC Family.
 Seeley played the role of "Young Ryan".
 He played opposite Chelsea Kane (Young Harper), Jane Seymour (Harper), Sara Paxton (Mirabella), Tom Wopat (Ryan), and Alexander DiPersia (Marco).
 He is featured singing his rendition of Usher's "DJ's Got Us Fallin’ in Love".
 In conjunction with the new movie, Seeley co-wrote and performed "Here & Now," the theme song to ABC Family's spring promotional campaign.
 The song was featured on Seeley's dance-pop EP released in April 2013.
 In 2014, Seeley performed as "Bob Gaudio" in Jersey Boys for the US tour.

+In 2022, he recorded “Fire” for the doll-based webseries Rainbow High.

+Drew Seeley has actively participated in benefit concerts organized by Hold On Til Dawn, a nonprofit initiative supporting the American Foundation for Suicide Prevention (AFSP).

+On September 23, 2023, Seeley performed at the second Hold On Til Dawn benefit concert held at Arts at the Armory in Somerville, Massachusetts.
+The event featured a lineup including Alexz Johnson, Grace Kinstler, Jared Moore, and local artist Johnny, with all proceeds directed to the AFSP.